TigranMonte/TigranMonte/README.md

 - :open_book: Exploring android development and new technologies.

-- :telescope: In my free time, I learning new tricks and read tech articles.
+- :telescope: In my free time, I learn new tricks and read tech articles.

 - :mailbox_with_no_mail: Contact me: tigranma@gmail.com